-Wardens, or Emergency Officers, play an integral role in the emergency procedures of a business or building.
-With appropriate training, these individuals are able to assume control of an area and direct occupants and staff to safety.
+Wardens, or Emergency Officers, play an integral role in the Emergency Control Organisation (ECO) of a business or building.
+With appropriate training, these individuals are able to assume control of an area, manage emergency response and direct occupants and staff to safety.

 TrimEVAC provides Warden Training that is specifically designed for those who are required to respond to any type of emergency in the workplace, including fires, bomb threats, chemical incidents, and aggression.
 These key people are responsible for directing and controlling an emergency response in their designated areas and, ultimately, getting people to safety.

-To create a fully trained and competent Emergency Control Organisation (ECO), Warden Training is frequently performed in conjunction with modules:
+To create a fully trained and competent ECO, Warden Training is frequently performed in conjunction with modules: